This page was updated in August 2020.

 There’s no point splashing out on a gadgety machine with various accessories if you’re only going to use it to make basic cakes.

-Read on to discover the best stand mixers to buy for all budgets.
-For more unbiased expert buyer’s guides, visit our reviews section to find 200+ round-ups of everything from the best slow cookers to the best coffee machines.
+For more unbiased expert buyer’s guides, visit our reviews section to find 200+ round-ups of everything from the best slow cookers and best blenders to the best coffee machines and best food processors.

 9 of the best stand mixers

-1. Kenwood Chef XL Titanium – best stand mixer for versatility
+1. Kenwood KVL8300S Chef Titanium XL Stand Mixer – best stand mixer for versatility

 - Powerful motor with a 10 year guarantee